scottrigby/basekamp-next/content/events/machine-project.md

   - src: frustrated-guy-clarkk.jpg
     alt: Person wearing glasses tangled in multicolored wires and cables around their shoulders and hands
   - src: machine-project-design-400x300.jpg
-    alt: Person standing in workshop space holding objects with large windows, various crafting materials and objects on surfaces, another person sitting on left, posters on walls
+    alt: Person laying down in chair in a dentist's office, while another person stands next to them playing a banjo
 dateRange:
   from: 2010-06-01T18:00
   to: 2010-06-01T20:00